olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 **Summary**

-Following code improvement patterns:
+The following simple code improvement patterns were suggested:

 * Move unconditional reads up in the stack trace
 * Defer or delay independent writes
+* Factor out pure business logic in smaller, independent functions

-The following design patterns were considered in this blog post:
+The following design patterns were described:

 * Pipe
 * Expression builder
 * Command class

+---

+DRAFT NOTES BELOW

 Subscriber-observer pattern to be used for defer?